panrg/questions/draft-irtf-panrg-questions.md

 ## Implications of Path Awareness for the Data Plane

-In the current Internet, the basic assumption that at a given time all traffic for a given flow will traverse a single path, for some definition of path, generally holds.
-In a path aware network, this assumption no longer holds.
-The absence of this assumption has implications for the design of protocols above any path-aware network layer.
+In the current Internet, the basic assumption that at a given time all traffic for a given flow will receive the same network treatment and traverse the same path or equivalend paths often holds.
+In a path aware network, this assumption is more easily violated holds.
+The weakening of this assumption has implications for the design of protocols above any path-aware network layer.

 For example, one advantage of multipath communication is that a given end-to-end flow can be "sprayed" along multiple paths in order to confound